vandium-io/aws-param-store/README.md

 ### `ParameterQuery.path( p )`

 Sets the path name not be queried.

 Returns a reference to the `ParameterQuery` instance.

 ### `ParameterQuery.named( name )`

 Sets the name or names (if an array) to be queried.

 Returns a reference to the `ParameterQuery` instance.

 ### `ParameterQuery.decryption( enabled = true )`

 Indicates that the decryption of the values is enabled/disabled.

 Returns a reference to the `ParameterQuery` instance.

 ### `ParameterQuery.recursive( enabled = true )`

 Enables or disables recursive operations when resolving parameters by path.

 Returns a reference to the `ParameterQuery` instance.

+### `ParameterQuery.overwrite( enabled = true )`

+Enables or disables overwrite for put operations.

+Returns a reference to the `ParameterQuery` instance.

+### `ParameterQuery.type( type = 'SecureString' )`

+Sets the parameter type for put operations.
+Valid values are `String`, `StringList`, and `SecureString`.

+Returns a reference to the `ParameterQuery` instance.

-### `ParameterQuery.execute()`
+### `async ParameterQuery.execute()`

 Executes the query based on path or name(s) that were selected.

 Returns a Promise that resolves the parameter results.

 ### `ParameterQuery.executeSync()`

 Executes the query based on path or name(s) that were selected.
 This operation will block until complete.

 ## Feedback